Miles Bronson: First Books in Nocte

 Bronson and his fellow missionaries brought a printing press with them to Sadiya.
 They learned the Assamese, Khamti and Singpho languages, and prepared to write books in those languages.
 Very soon the missionaries began to publish books on their press at Sadiya.
 When they left Sadiya for Joypur in January 1839, following the Khamti insurrection, they took their printing press with them.
 After his first Namsang visit, Bronson prepared a catechism book in Nocte.
 The book was published in 1839 and Bronson followed it up with A Spelling Book and Vocabulary, written in English, Assamese, Singpho, and Naga.
 During his second visit to Namsang, he presented the two books to the Bor Khonbao (acting chief).
 Bronson wrote how the Bor Khonbao was pleased that two books had been printed in their language; it could no longer be said that they had no books.
 Bronson wrote another two books for the Noctes: Vocabulary in English, Assamese Singpho and Naga (1840), and Phases in English and Naga (1840).
-R. M. L. Bronson, Miles Bronson's wife, translated Worcester’s Primer into Nocte in 1840.
+Ruth Bronson translated Worcester’s Primer into Nocte in 1840.